gauravreddy08/deep-learning-tensorflow/README.md

 This repo contains the notebooks and notes and certain study materials I am using to learn **Deep Learning from scratch**.

- They will be updated as I learn.
+> This Repo will be updated as I learn.

-All of the course materials for the [Zero to Mastery Deep Learning with TensorFlow course](https://dbourke.link/ZTMTFcourse).
+All of the course materials from the [Zero to Mastery Deep Learning with TensorFlow course](https://dbourke.link/ZTMTFcourse).

 ## Contents of this page

-* [Notebooks](https://github.com/gauravreddy08/deep-learning-tensorflow/#Notebooks) : all the notebooks I code while learning the course
+[Notebooks](https://github.com/gauravreddy08/deep-learning-tensorflow/#Notebooks) : all the notebooks I code while learning the course

-* Projects 🛠: projects I do on few inbuilt mini data-sets and few large data-sets
+[Projects 🛠](https://github.com/gauravreddy08/deep-learning-tensorflow/#Projects): projects I do on few inbuilt mini data-sets and few large data-sets

-* log :spiral_notepad: : updates, changes and progress
+[log ](https://github.com/gauravreddy08/deep-learning-tensorflow/#log):spiral_notepad: : updates, changes and progress

-* to-do :dart: : there's still more to-do !
+[to-do ](https://github.com/gauravreddy08/deep-learning-tensorflow/#to-do):dart: : there's still more to-do !

 ## Notebooks